julianschill/klipper/docs/LED_Effect.md

 Most effect layers such as breathing and gradient are pre-rendered when Klipper starts in order to save on computing them later.
-Others such as Fire and Twinkle are rendered on the fly.
+Others such as Fire and Twinkle are rendered on demand.

-Each layer is defined with the following parameters on a single line.
+Each layer is defined with the following parameters
  * Layer name
  * Effect Rate
  * Cutoff
  * Blending mode
  * Color palette

+Each layer must be on a single line and each line must be indented.
+Color palettes

 ```
 layers: